Pain isn’t always obvious

 - University Police (920) 424-1212

-- National Suicide Prevention Lifeline available at 1-800-273-8255, 24 hours a day, every day.
+- National Suicide Prevention Lifeline available by texting or calling 988, 24 hours a day, every day.
 You may call for yourself or someone you care about, and all calls are confidential.